louisstow/doc.sproute.io/reddit.md

         {{ redirect /login }}
     {{ / }}

 This will perform some logic so if the `session.user` variable is empty, redirect the user to the `/login` route.
+This is my preferred method as a redirect is more user-friendly than an error message.

 ## Permissions
 The other option is through Permissions.
 Click `Permissions` to see a list of default permissions.
 You will see some [complex routes](/docs/routes) and a required [user type](/docs/permissions#user-types).
 This will perform a check at the very start of the request to see if the current user meets the minimum required user type.

 We can add our own permission for the route `/submit` that requires the minimum user type to be `Member`.
 If the user does not meet this requirement they will be given an error message formatted in JSON.
 You should also use `* ALL` for the method as this corresponds to HTTP method and routes will respond to a GET *and* POST requests.

 The other permissions provide some default security that prevents just anyone from deleting or modifying data unless they are the owner or an admin.
-However you may change these permissions to your digression.
+However you may change these permissions to your discretion.

 Now let's go back to the subreddit page we have not yet created.
 Create a new page called `subreddit` and copy all the code from `index` as the subreddit listing page will be largely similar.